 Students completing the BA in Psychology will be expected to:

-4. Examine theories, philosophies, research, and cultures from diverse standpoints, including those that do not represent "mainstream" western perspectives.
+4. Examine theories, philosophies, research, and cultures from diverse standpoints including those that do not represent mainstream western perspectives.

-BECOMING A PSYCHOLOGICAL SCIENCE MAJOR
+BECOMING A MAJOR IN PSYCHOLOGICAL SCIENCE

 To become a psychology major, you need to go to the Registrar's Office, 115 Davidson (Administration) Building, and complete a Declaration of Major form.
 It will need to be signed by the Psychology Department Chair.
 Bring it to the Psychology Department Office (211 MW), where the form will be signed and you will be assigned a faculty advisor who will assist you in planning your academic program.